Merkel warns no deal is worst-case scenario for Brexit

 “We have a document on the table that Britain and the EU 27 have agreed to, so for me there is no question at the moment whether we negotiate further,” she added.

-Merkel had earlier said she was glad that negotiators had got this far and Britain and other EU members now had to examine and finalize it.
+Merkel had earlier said she was glad that negotiators had got this far and Britain and other EU members now had to examine and finalise it.

 “Firstly, I am very happy that after long negotiations which were not easy, a proposal has been pulled together,” she said.